lowjoel/kvm-guest-drivers-windows-wiki/VirtIO-FS:-A-shared-file-system.md

 The `<memoryBacking>` is necessary.
 Element `<source dir="/home/user/viofs"/>` describes host directory to share.

-More information on libvirt VirtIOFS options is provided in [libvirt docs](https://libvirt.org/kbase/virtiofs.html).
+More information on libvirt VirtIO-FS options is provided in [libvirt docs](https://libvirt.org/kbase/virtiofs.html).

 ### Guest